 - Williams and others v British Airways plc 2011

 - The ECJ (European Court of Justice) held that any payment component related to a worker’s task performance must be part of the holiday pay calculation.

 - The ECJ held that a worker’s holiday pay must include all payments representing the commission they would have earned on a standard working period.

-Calculating Holiday Pay and Entitlement for Employees on Furlough
+Holiday Pay on Furlough: How to Calculate Holiday Pay and Entitlement for Employees on Furlough

 In essence, furlough generally refers to a temporary absence from work or leave.
 This may be a result of a company’s economic complexities or a national matter.
 Initially, this expression didn’t mean much in the country’s employment legislation, but it was temporarily introduced to respond to the coronavirus pandemic’s unprecedented situations.
 Notably, the scheme doesn’t change the ground rules of employment law but supplements them.

 According to furlough considerations, employees can rightfully accrue or build up holiday entitlement during a temporary leave due to the COVID-19 pandemic.
 They also have the right to take leave during this period.